1924 : TOURS & VISITS

 Baba had a bad stomach upset during this travelling.
 At 12:15pm, they changed to the miniature train on a narrow rail gauge, to take them up to the hills, reaching Ooty at 3:30pm and at a height of 7,250 feet (2,210 metres) above sea level, and it was very cold.

-There were no hotel lodging anywhere or they were too unsanitary.
+There were no suitable hotel lodgings anywhere, those that were available, were too unsanitary.
 They sought permission and they slept the night in an empty train carriage parked on a siding.
 They left Ooty at 6:20pm after touring the nearby area and returned by train to Coonoor at 7:45pm.

 RD p356